cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 ## Step 8.
 Delete the cluster

-1. To delete the custom resource, go to the **Installed Operators** page and find the cluster name of the CockroachDB cluster.
+1. Go to the **Installed Operators** page and find the cluster name of the CockroachDB cluster.
 Select **Delete CrdbCluster** from the menu.

 	<img src="{{ 'images/v21.1/cockroachdb-operator-delete-openshift.png' | relative_url }}" alt="OpenShift OperatorHub" style="border:1px solid #eee;max-width:100%" />

 This will delete the CockroachDB cluster being run by the Operator.
 It will *not* delete:

 - The persistent volumes that were attached to the pods.
 This can be done by deleting the PVCs via **Storage** > **Persistent Volume Claims**.
 - The opaque secrets used to authenticate the cluster.
 This can be done via **Workloads** > **Secrets**.